-The word sustainability is broad in hospitality.
-You can hardly build a fire to keep guests warm.
-Electric costs a fortune to heat rooms and with the pandemic we cannot currently remove all our one-time use plastics, as refreshments such like tea and coffee must be individually wrapped to stop the spreading of germs.
+The word ‘sustainability’ can be broad in hospitality.
+Electricity costs an increasing fortune to supply to rooms.
+Then, with the lurking pandemics, we cannot currently remove all our one-time use plastics, as refreshments and sundries such like tea, coffee milk and sugar, must be individually wrapped to avoid cross contamination.

 Belleva have reduced our household waste by a massive 50%, and now have our rubbish collected fortnightly.
-This is because our guests have worked with us to minimise their trash.
+This is because our guests have worked with us to minimise and upcycle their trash.

-We encourage guests to hang up their towels in favour of replacing them each day, and turning off electrical equipment, when they leave the room.
+We encourage guests to hang up their towels as to avoid replacing them each day, and turn off electrical equipment to include lights, when they leave the room.

 We do have tabletop fridges in our suites.
-This however has reduced the need to provide food and snacks and keep perishable food and drinks cool that guest wish to provide for themselves.
+This however has reduced the desire to provide food and snacks, whilst keep perishable food and drinks cool that guest wish to provide for themselves.
 We also offer celebration cakes made by a neighbour with a licensed venue.

-We make our own range of hand poured soaps, wax melts and bath fizz made with essential oils and rich, aromatic parfum oils manufactured in the UK.
+Belleva craft our own range of beautiful, natural, hand poured soaps, wax melts and bath fizz made with essential oils and rich, aromatic parfum oils manufactured in the UK.
 All of which are cruelty free and wrapped in biodegradable packaging.
-These are also available to purchase from our craft counter.
+These are also available to purchase exclusively from our craft counter.
 We are licensed to sell soaps and the melts are CLP Compliant.

 We encourage guests to visit us by public transport and our website states Premier Taxis are 100% electric and bicycle hire is available in Blackpool.
 Also, there is a tram stop named St Chads at the foot of the street on the prom.

 We encourage any local artists to approach us if they want to exhibit their work.
 And we encourage local people to come and paint, craft, or dress a mannequin.
-(Tiffany the manager used to design and sell mannequins, to include plus sized and transgender models).
+(Tiffany used to design and sell mannequins, to include plus sized and transgender models).
 The main piece of art in the lounge area was spray painted by local graffiti artist 'Seca One'.
 It is a lotus flower symbolising peace and hope.
 And the up-and-coming UK band 'Alright' used Belleva to rehearse before they were well known.

 We may meet criticism as of water usage, since our three suites have bathtubs in them.
 One of the suites used to be three bedrooms.
 So instead of three ensuite shower rooms, we now have one bath and a shower.
-Also, whilst we try to be sustainable, we also believe people come here to relax and sitting in water is a great way to relieve both stress, recovery and pain and/or enhance romantic times.
+Also, whilst we try to be sustainable, we also believe people come here to relax and sitting in water is a great way to relieve both stress, recovery and pain and/or enhance a relaxed stay.
 Our attic suite used to be two bedrooms and two showers.
 Now it has a spa tub and a shower.
 We specify in the room not to use the spa for more than 15 minutes.
-We understand some have been offended and somewhat baffled as to why we have baths.
+We understand the industry have been offended and somewhat baffled as to why we have baths.
 The answer is simple.
 Because we want to provide a subdued environment in a peaceful space.
 Also offering guests who do not have a bath at home the opportunity to ... splash out ...

-We offer an upcycle system of toiletries, where guests leave their products, and we also contribute towards this.
+We offer an 'in-house' upcycle system of toiletries, where guests leave their products, and we also contribute towards this.
 Guest leave their donations in the room and we sanitise them before placing the donations into a communal basket in the hallway.
 Therefore, plastic waste is minimised.
 We simply got fed up with throwing half empty bottles of products away.
 It is an optional system to guests.
 We have had small criticism, where outsiders have asked, ‘what if someone tampers with the substance?’
-Well, what if someone spat on the salad bar in Tesco, or tampered with a drink in a nightclub.
-We do have CCTV in all our public areas to include our upcycle point and we always keep track on it.
+Well, what if someone spat on the salad bar in Tesco or tampered with a drink in a nightclub.
+We do have CCTV in all our public areas, to include our upcycle point and we always keep track on it.
 And our guests have really enjoyed getting involved with cutting back on waste.
-We also now have our own upcycling plant in the hallway offering bins for either glass, tins or plastic and our guests are filling them.
+We also now have our own upcycling plant in the hallway offering itemised bins for either glass, tins or plastic and our guests are filling them.
 We then take this to the local tip.
 It is a good feeling.

 We have a suggestion box in the hallway and guests are invited to get involved and many have participated.
-Public area lighting and heating are controlled by a Smart system that can be operated remotely.
+Public area lighting is controlled by a Smart System that can be operated remotely.
 So, when the corridors are not in use, we dim the lights.
 We offer contactless check-in and checkout to improve security and more freedom for guests.
 Which is time effective for all concerned.

 Much of our furniture is upcycled or bought locally.
-However with health and safety compliance our soft furnishings carry a fire retardant certificate and warranty.
+However, with health and safety compliance our soft furnishings carry a fire-retardant certificate and warranty.
 For larger outlet purchases we try to use Northern Based Franchises.
-Some essentials not available close, by we do use Amazon, especially for crating materials.
-Blackpool is a town not a city, we can often be limited and buying online saves an unnecessary journey.
+For some essentials, not available close by, we do use Amazon, especially for crating materials.
+Blackpool is a town not a city, we can often be limited and buying online saves an unnecessary journey farther afield.

 Blackpool has many streets of stay over venues in the same industry, which is unusual for the United Kingdom.
-We are all entitled to do as we wish with regard to our business plans, our crafts and forward focus.
+We are all entitled to do as we wish regarding our business plans, our crafts and forward focus.
 Each to their own.
-St Chads Road and Blackpool itself have some exceptional vacational premises.
+St Chads Road and Blackpool itself have some exceptional vacation premises.